Skip to Content

 After riding you’ll be thirsty!

 This half-day option makes you work for your wine, although not too hard, it is an E-bike after all.
 You’ll be picked up in Queenstown and transferred the short drive to Arrowtown.
-It is from this historic gold mining town that your guide will take you for a tour of the stunning Wakatipu Basin on one of the best bike trails in the Queenstown area.
+It is from this historic gold mining town that your guide will take you for a tour of the stunning Wakatipu Basin.
 You will even cycle over the famous Kawarau Bungy Bridge.
 The bike ride is 16 km (10 mi) one-way.

 One of the winery stops is at Kinross where you can relax and savor the Gibbston Valley wines.
 Kinross winery is housed within the old Kinross Station which dates back to the 1860s – so it’s quirky and full of character.
 You will be given the opportunity to taste some of the best wines in the region here.